Pataskala Jail

-The Pataskala Jail, off Main St. in Pataskala, Ohio, in Licking County, Ohio, was constructed in 1892 by the village of Pataskala as its first jail.
+The Pataskala Jail, off Main Street in Pataskala, Ohio, was constructed in 1892 by the village of Pataskala as its first jail.
 The structure was originally located at the corner of Front and Poplar Streets, “on the north side of Front Street, halfway between Main Street and Township Road.”
 The jail was disestablished in 1916.
 In 1978 the structure was moved to its current location on South Main Street.
 The Pataskala Jail was added to the National Register of Historic Places on September 22, 1983.

 It was listed on the National Register as a follow-on to a 1980 study of historic resources in Pataskala.

 Architecture

 The jail is considered a vernacular structure.
 Constructed by a local builder, the one-story, 12- by 20-foot building is made of two-by-fours laid flat on top of each other, rather than on edge, to make the walls thicker.
 The boards were then "spiked together, using spikes long enough to go through three of these 2 by 4s."
 Horizontal siding covers the exterior.
 Its gabled roof was originally rolled asphalt.
 Today, the structure has a steel roof, aluminum gutters, and chimney.

 The interior is divided into two cells and an anterior room.
 The anterior room has a window and stove.
 Each cell has a wooden bunk and one barred window with shutters.
 The bars are on the outside of the cell windows, but on the inside of the anterior room, and "are made of flat steel instead of round."